chevere/docs/reference/Chevere/Interfaces/Service/ServiceableInterface.md

 ## Description

-Describes the component in charge of defining a serviceable instance.
+Describes the component in charge of defining a serviceable.

 ## Methods